TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 Best to include display of `process.command_line` column when filtering to `event.code: 1`

 Event ID 4672 can be used for special privilege discovery and to check for any LOLBin exploitation available.
-`SeTakeOwnershipPrivilege` is particularly useful for LOLBin, it exploits leigitimate utilities such as takeown.exe, icacls.exe, cacls.exe and setacl.exe
+`SeTakeOwnershipPrivilege` is particularly useful for LOLBin, it exploits leigitimate utilities such as takeown.exe, icacls.exe, cacls.exe and setacl.exe.
+For disk forensics, check for prefetch files to see LOLBin is used.

 #### MSSQL